 SUSD's Student Support Services under goal 2 provides support for our students, families, and staff.
 They will continue supporting the whole child, and this is reflected in the services offered and the data outcomes.
 The results of the 2018 LCAP survey showed a higher percentage of students reporting they feel safe at school than in previous years.
 The fall dashboard report indicates the number of students suspended has steadily declined over the last three school years.
 These services are highly needed for our Foster youth, English Learners, and Low Socioeconomic student groups who are most at risk of not attending school or experiencing social issues due to lack of school connectedness.
-Action/services can be found on pages 198 - 201.

 SUSD's Technology Cadre's services will forge ahead with professional development and on-site assistance for both teachers and students on the use of instructional technology.
 Exploration for additional Career Technical Education programs for secondary sites will continue and new courses will be offered.
-Action/services can be found on page 203.

 Professional development for our staff on Restorative Practices will be ongoing for next school year.
 A new social emotional curriculum will be embedded in to the daily instruction for students and implementation supported by our school counselors.
 Additional counseling support at every school site will benefit students by providing more social emotional support, particularly for our highest need students.
 Teachers will carry forward the training from the counseling staff within their daily program opportunities for support and training on anti-bullying, online safety, social-emotional strategies, and drug & alcohol awareness.
 In addition, Social Services Case Managers will increase support with additional staff at school sites and improve student attendance and social behavior.
-For our high risk students who require intensive services contributed by socioemotional and/or trauma increased services will be provided.
-With the increase in students needing specialized health care plan,s additional health services will be provided to the school sites.
-Actions and services can be found on pages 196-201.
+For our high risk students who require intensive services contributed by social-emotional and/or trauma increased services will be provided.
+With the increase in students needing specialized health care plans additional health services will be provided to the school sites.

 SUSD and community stakeholders formed a Foster Youth Committee that will meet every 4-6 weeks to ensure we are providing needed services for our foster youth.
 The goal is to refine our current systems to improve upon our communications systems and delivery of service.
-Action and services can be found on pages 209-210.

 SUSD's Community Policing Program will sustain and further promote proactive measures to increase the safety of our schools.
 A new program for our youth to be part of a community safety program will give our unduplicated student groups opportunities to engage in positive interactions within their community.
-Actions and services can be found on pages 220-222.